oarepo/vue-query-synchronizer/README.md

 # @oarepo/vue-query-synchronizer

 In browser applications, address bar should be the most important source of truth.
-When user performs data filtering, sorting, ..., the url should change so that the result of the filtering is bookmarkable/shareable.
+When user performs data filtering, sorting, pagination, the url should change so that the result of the filtering is bookmarkable/shareable.

 Traditionally vue component would listen on query change and copy the